Hit Let's Encrypt Rate Limit While Testing cert-manager

 3. Keep a throwaway domain for testing

 The week-long rate limit was annoying but didn't cause real problems because existing certs kept working.
-If we'd been in the middle of adding a bunch of new services that needed certificates, it would have been worse.
+If we'd been in the middle of adding a bunch of new services that needed certificates, it would have been much worse.